BartJolling/bartjolling.github.io/_posts/2018-12-28-Reviving-Virtual-Server-2008.md

 tags: [Hyper-V, Windows Server]
 ---

 While cleaning up the files on my NAS, I came across some old virtual hard drive files (*.vhd).
 One that was called 'DevStation' I still recognized from my days as a consultant.
-My manager had requested someone on the bench to created a standardized virtual machine using VirtualBox that people could bring to their assignments and be up and running with the latest tools in no time.
+My manager had requested someone on the bench to create a standardized virtual machine using VirtualBox that people could bring to their assignments and be up and running with the latest tools in no time.

 ## Booting